David vs Goliath in the War for Talent

 A Paradigm Shift

-The year 2020-21 will go down in history as an important time for many reasons in many contexts.
-On the enterprise front, the swing from panic shutdowns and knee-jerk involuntary attrition in 2020, to hyperactive hiring funnels and scramble for top talent in 2021, will be remembered for long.
+The year 2020-21 will go down in history as an important time for many reasons and in many contexts.
+On the enterprise front, there was a swing from panic shutdowns and knee-jerk involuntary attrition in 2020, to hyperactive hiring funnels, as well as a scramble for top talent in 2021.
+There are a few of the reasons for which 2020-21 will be remembered for a long time.

 Senior Suite Movements in the Indian Tech Sector

-We observe talent movement patterns and the Tech Domain is a high-interest growth sector that bounced back the fastest from the pandemic impact.
-This study of the Senior Suite Movements in the Indian Tech Sector is a dipstick into the personal and enterprise dimensions of Top Talent that made career moves in the first 2 Quarters of FY2021-2022.
+We observe that the talent movement patterns in the Tech Domain are a high-interest growth sector that bounced back the fastest from the pandemic impact.
+This study of the Senior Suite Movements in the Indian Tech Sector is a dipstick into the personal and enterprise dimensions of Top Talent that made career moves in the first 2 Quarters of FY 2021-2022.

 Disposition towards start-ups and micro enterprises